melogabriel/melogabriel/README.md

 # About Me

 I am a Data Analyst with experience in web analytics, research, and project management.
-Currently, I am a Master's student in Administration at the Federal Fluminense University (UFF), with a period of international mobility at the Faculty of Economics of the University of Coimbra (FEUC).
+Master in Administration at the Federal Fluminense University (UFF), with a period of international mobility at the Faculty of Economics of the University of Coimbra (FEUC).
 I also have an MBA in Business Management and Information Systems from the Federal Fluminense University (UFF) and a bachelor's degree in Information Systems from Estácio de Sá University (UNESA).

 ## Technical Skills